bespinian/serverless-workshop/README.md

 Lambda functions support various Triggers.
 Some of the most commonly used ones are:

-- HTTP Trigger using the API Gateway
+- HTTP trigger using the API Gateway
-- Message Queue triggers from Amazon MQ or SQS
+- Message queue triggers from Amazon MQ or SQS
-- S3 Events such as object creation or deletion events in a Bucket
+- S3 events, such as object creation or deletion events in a bucket
-- Apache Kafka Events
+- Apache Kafka events

 Work through the following steps to expose your function on the Internet via the API Gateway.